Delft Global and the department of Urbanism invite young African teachers, researchers, and public servants to apply for this special scholarship.

 - Write a 800 word motivation letter explaining your ideas and how you can benefit from the Summer School.
 This is a PERSONAL letter, so you should avoid using clichés and sentences that you find on model motivation letters.
 We are interested in you as a person and as a teacher.

 - Prepare a two-page CV with your academic and professional information.
-Don’t forget to explain your activities as a teacher/ instructor or researcher.
+Don’t forget to explain your activities as a teacher/ instructor, researcher or civil servant.

 - Add a LETTER from another senior teacher or senior public servant from your institution confirming that you are affiliated and what is your role in the institution.
 This letter must be signed.